peterpo2/LATELINA/SETUP-GUIDE.md

 | [Git](https://git-scm.com/downloads) | Copies the code from GitHub. |

 You will also need:
-- An OpenAI API key with billing enabled so the assistant can respond to questions.
 - Email credentials (optional) if you want outgoing messages to work.

 ---